Table of contents

 Then I booked myself some lessons.
 I made a spare room soundproof and set myself up a music room.

-I now drum weekly, in a room my friends are envious of with a drum kit, a PA, mixing desk, and of course, a bar fridge!
+I now drum weekly, in a room my friends are envious of with a drum kit, a PA, a mixing desk, and of course, a bar fridge!

 My drum room is my escape, my ‘happy place’ where I can just relax, play music, and jam with my mates.